crate/crate-tutorials/docs/normalize-intervals.rst

 ~~~~~~~~~~~~~~~~~~~~~

 To combine the null data with your resampled data, you can write a new query
-that performs a left :ref:`reference:inner-joins`, as per the previous
+that performs a left :ref:`crate-reference:inner-joins`, as per the previous
 :ref:`introductions <ni-interpolate>`.

 .. code-block:: python